 As a rule, fermentation takes place in large stainless steel fermentation tanks.
-However, many producers still carry out the fermentation traditionally in wooden containers.
-Red wine is preferably fermented in wooden vats open at the top.
-Although large wooden barrels are also used for this purpose, this is relatively time-consuming in terms of cleaning and removing the mash from the small bunghole, which is obligatory for red wines.
-For this reason, special barrels are also used for this purpose, where the bottom of the barrel can be removed for easier removal.
+However, many producers still carry out fermentation traditionally in wooden vats.
+Red wine is preferably fermented in wooden vats that are open at the top.
+Although large wooden barrels are also used for this purpose, this is relatively time-consuming in terms of cleaning and removing the mash from the small bunghole during the mash fermentation, which is obligatory for red wines.
+For this reason, special barrels are also used for this purpose, where a barrel bottom can be removed for easier removal.
 In France(Burgundy), California and Australia, special barrel fermentation is common for certain red wines.
-The unfinished fermented wine is transferred into wooden barrels, where the fermentation is completed.
-However, this results in less appealing red wines due to shorter maceration contact.
+In this process, the wine, which has not yet finished fermenting, is transferred to wooden barrels where fermentation is then completed.
+However, this results in less appealing red wines due to shorter mash contact.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW